 - Remove the cakes from the oven.
 Flip them straight on to a cooling rack as this helps them stay flat so you don't have to trim the cakes.
 Leave the baking paper on the cakes until you are ready to decorate them.Allow them to completely cool before decorating.

 - Note: If you want to inject even more moisture into the keke (cake).
-Once the cakes are baked, poke holes all over them with a chopstick.
-Then drizzle over 4 tablespoons of the juice from the canned poihanapere (boysenberries) on to each cake.
-Allow to cool in the tin to soak up the juices and continue on with the recipe.
+Once the cakes are baked, remove them from the oven and poke holes all over them with a chopstick.
+Then drizzle 4 tablespoons of the juice from the canned poihanapere (boysenberries) on to each cake.
+Allow to cool in the tin to soak up the juices for 10 minutes and then flip the cakes on to a cooling rack to completely cool.

 - Chop the tiakarete parauri (dark chocolate) roughly in to chunks.
 Add the tiakarete parauri (dark chocolate) and kirīmi (cream) or miraka (milk) to a small bowl.